Impact Factor 3.498 | CiteScore 3.3

 Authors are encouraged to submit reports on theoretical and applied study dealing with the volcano factory, on Earth and in the Solar System, using a wide range of approaches, including field, remote sensing, geophysical, geodetic, rock studies and modelling (analogue, analytical, numerical) data.
 Volcanology publishes top-quality papers on research results that derive from using these and related approaches and methods.
 Papers that are quantitative and combine two or more of the above approaches are particularly welcome.

-Volcanology welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Volcanology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Volcanology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.